 Save your completed rigs in clear zip-lock plastic lunch bags after you first write on the outside a description stating which type of rig it is, line-weight and hook size.
 Doing so will make it a lot easier later on to find the exact rig you are looking for.

 The Yoke or Pulley rig is a firm favourite with North Island surfcasters in search of snapper.
 According to Denis Moresby, a veteran of Northland’s famous Ninety Mile Beach Surfcasting Classic, this is a popular rig fished by seasoned contestants.

-The focus of this rig is on long distance casting.
+The focus of this rig is on long-distance casting.
 On shallow sandy beaches it can sometimes be necessary to wade out as much as 100m, and then cast another 150 to 200m to reach a hole or gutter holding fish.

-In this situation, the ability to make a good long cast can mean the difference between catching a snapper or remaining fishless!
+In this situation, the ability to make a good long cast can mean the difference between catching snapper or remaining fishless!

 This particular Yoke Rig features a home-made stainless steel clip which holds the hook in place while it is being cast.
 This is to prevent the dropper/trace from flying around which produces considerable wind resistance thereby greatly shortening the length of the cast.